tsoukase/The-Software-Development-and-Execution-Pipeline/README.md

 |Storage | File System | `inode`    |
 |Network | Net subsys  | `packet`   |
 |GPU     | Graphics    | `drm/kms`  |

-#### Compiler Design:
-* Front-end: -preproc>SCode-lexer>Token -parser>AST -semantic>Graph -generator>IntermRepres
-* Back-end: -instructionSelect-registerAlloc-instrSchedul>AsmCode -asm>ObjCode -link>MachineCode

-#### App Design:
-* N-tier: Server(Cntl/logic)<> Pres(front/MV/UI/client), Persist(back/no-SQL/log)

-### <a name="3"></a>3.
-Programming -> Source Code

-Lexical (keywords-literals-IDs-comments) + (non)native Libraries (types-math-strings-IO-error-net...)

-#### Declaration [assign] Access mod (space-time/memberof) Type (primitiv-function X array-group) (pntr) KEY := VAL
-#### Expression: [call] NumOper (ari-log-rel), Cond (if), access-refer KEY/VAL
-#### Statement: [update] reass,jmp (del,term)

-Notes:
-* The above is the shortest possible, encoded representation of syntax of almost all programming languages
-* In CS there are only three fundamental operations from which every other is consisted of:
-  1. CRUD (create, read, update, delete) a value from/to a memory or register location
-  2. computation of a numerical operation
-  3. decide based on condition
-* In the context of programming languages:
-  * 'assign' is the declaration of Keys (variables, functions etc) plus their initialization/implementation
-  * 'call' is either:
-    * the execution of an Op/Cond
-    * the return of a value from memory
-    * the call of a function
-    * the substitution of a literal
-  * 'update' is the change of a mutable variable (either a variable or program pointer which leads to a jump)
-  * implicit update ops are the deletion of a variable or the return from a function

-* Data Types:
-  * Primitive and function are regular types, either native or user defined.
-  * Group can be either `struct` or `class` that define newTypes of struct and class respectively.
-* Note: popular Object Orientation is synonymous to synchronous message passing.
-When Alan Kay [spoke](https://news.ycombinator.com/item?id=11966570) about message passing he had ment the asynchronous one, which is the Actor model.

-* Each programming paradigm is defined from the set of operations that uses:
-  * Functional programming uses only Declarations and Expressions
-  * Imperative programming uses Statements, too

-===

 ### Please contribute / correct if there is any error or vagueness.